-Curacao is an autonomous country within the Kingdom of the Netherlands.
-The Kingdom of the Netherlands is responsible for the conduct of foreign affairs, including with the United States, and its embassies and consulates issue visas for travel to the island, though visas are not required for U.S. citizen tourists.
+Curacao is a semi-autonomous entity within the Kingdom of the Netherlands.
+The Kingdom of the Netherlands is responsible for the conduct of defense and foreign affairs, including with the United States, and its embassies and consulates issue visas for travel to the island, though visas are not required for U.S. citizen tourists.

-The oil refinery and related businesses and financial services are mainstays of Curacao’s economy, with tourism becoming an increasingly important sector.
-In 2016, approximately 630,000 tourists visited Curacao, with approximately 55,000 consisting of stayover visitors from the United States.
-The U.S. is a major supplier of consumer and capital goods imported by Curacao, while petroleum products are the largest export to the U.S. In 2017, the U.S. exported products to Curacao valued at $692 million, and imported from Curacao $150 million worth of products.
+Financial services and tourism are mainstays of Curacao’s economy.
+The oil refinery and related businesses have dwindled due the crisis in Venezuela In 2018, 431,701 stayover and 757,278 cruise tourists visited Curacao, with 73,259 stayover and 373,370 cruise visitors from the United States.
+The U.S. is a major supplier of consumer and capital goods imported by Curacao, while petroleum products are the largest export to the U.S. In 2018, the U.S. exported products to Curacao valued at $704 million, and imported from Curacao $105 million worth of products.

 The U.S. Consulate General in Curacao is responsible for the day-to-day management of relations with the Dutch Caribbean, which includes Aruba, Bonaire, Curacao, Saba, Sint Eustatius, and Sint Maarten.
 The consulate provides a variety of services to U.S. citizens; it also can issue non-immigrant visas for certain travelers to the U.S. who wish to visit, work, or study for a temporary period.

 The consulate was opened in 1793.
 It was one of the earliest U.S. consulates, reflecting the importance of Caribbean trade to the new United States.
 The Consul General resides in the historic Roosevelt House, which was the local government’s gift of property to the United States in 1950 as an expression of gratitude for U.S. protection during World War II.